annapamma/PathwayAssessor/pathway_assessor/README.md

 ## Data Input
 The expression matrix must be a dataframe with genes in rows and samples in columns.
 The rownames should be gene symbols.
+Rows with duplicate symbols will be averaged.

 ## pathwayassessor.harmonic
 - [Description](#description)